 Root Quarterly is a Philadelphia-based journal of art and ideas.
 It will be one part print publication, one part collaborative art project, and one part social experiment.
-Volume 1 Issue 1 : Winter 2019, will be published in a limited run in the early winter of 2019.
+Volume 1 Issue 1 : Summer 2019, will be published in a limited run in the late spring of 2019.
 Subscriptions are now available.

 Sarah Rose Etter on Sculptor Darla Jackson * Helen Pluckrose on How the Left is Eating Itself * An Appreciation of Leonard Baskin * Erotica by Neely B. * Essays by Heather Shayne Blakeslee * The Case for Mary Jane at 70 * Food and Neighborhood Picks by Diana Lu * Poetry Selections by Joshua Mehigan

 Root Quarterly will be a print-only, subscription-based quarterly journal rooted in Philadelphia, but not limited to Philadelphia-based content.
 While we intend to celebrate our artists, writers, social entrepreneurs, and neighborhoods, we’ll also be looking at critical analyses of larger ideas, and criticism and appreciation of nationally relevant cultural touchstones that might come in the form of books, movies, or television shows (how can we not talk about books such as Americanah by Chimamanda Ngozi Adichie or Jonathan Haidt’s The Righteous Mind: Why Good People Are Divided by Politics and Religion?).
 We’ll also reprint articles from Philadelphia publications, as well as other places around the world, that we think deserve more people to see them.
 Expect profiles, recommendations, fiction, poetry, essays, and analysis.
 Expect art.
 Expect to hold something in your hand that you might want to curl up with on a Sunday afternoon that may by turns delight, challenge, and inspire you.